There is no typical day. I never know who will be coming through the door, says nurse Bobby Garcia.

 A typical day?

-It could be a complex case like major trauma, stroke or heart attack to minor injuries such as a cut hand and a wound that needs cleaning.
+It could be a complex case like major trauma, stroke or heart attack to minor injuries such as a cut hand or a wound that needs cleaning.
 I’m also part of the triage team which assesses around 300-400 patients a day.
 We take their vital signs such as respiratory rate, saturation levels, pulse and temperature.
 You need a good clinical eye to prioritise which patients need the most immediate attention.

 Why did you choose to work in the emergency department?